NORTHERN CHEROKEE NATION

 Picture

-Necklace commissioned by
+Necklace commissioned from

 Gary "Big Standing Bear" Raymo